 Feast of St. Francis of Assisi

-Francis heard that personal call of Jesus in the 12th Century and ultimately gave himself wholeheartedly to Jesus in an exemplary life of praise, sacrifice and service.
-The Scriptures came alive for Francis of Assisi.
-His carefree youth was radically changed by the call of Jesus; he renounced his personal possessions and redirected his life to evangelical poverty and preaching.
-Francis’ life witness was truly charismatic, compassionate, and loving of all God’s creation.
-God used Francis to call others to join in lives of radical discipleship – so many that Francis compiled a “rule of life” and established a number of religious communities of both men and women.
-In the 44 short years of his life, he shared the joy of those early disciples of Jesus and sparked a spiritual renewal that continues to inspire men and women of all ages and walks of life – especially our own Pope Francis!
-“Rebuild my church…”
+Today’s Gospel passage about the sending of the 72 disciples came alive for Francis of Assisi.
+His carefree youth was radically changed by the call of Jesus; he renounced his personal possessions and changed his life to one of evangelical poverty and preaching.
+Francis’ life witness was truly charismatic, compassionate, and loving of all God’s creation…so much so that God called others to join him in community.
+Francis compiled a “rule of life” and established many religious communities of men and women.
+In the 44 short years of his life, he sparked a spiritual renewal that continues to inspire men and women of all ages and walks of life, in all parts of the world.

 Fr.
 John Schork, C.P. is a member of the Passionist community in Chicago, Illinois.